mdalomgeer/mdalomgeer.github.io/index.md

 ## Research Interest

-I am trained as a health informatics researcher working at the intersection of computational methods and patient-centered applications.
-My research integrates methodological and empirical inquiry, with a focus on language-driven AI systems in healthcare.
+As a PhD researcher in health informatics, my work bridges computational methods, informatics, and patient-centered applications.
+My research program integrates three complementary lines of inquiry.

 [1] Methodological: Advancing informatics and computational methods for analyzing and integrating heterogeneous health data.
 This includes large language models, LLMs as a Judge for systematic evaluation, agentic AI pipelines, and explainable approaches for assessing safety, quality, and alignment in health-related AI systems;